GENERAL:

 There are many ways to go about it.
 Some learn best through dissecting and analyzing code written by other level creators.
 Others, meanwhile, learn by starting with a simple task: for example a powerup filter or a small tweak to the player’s physics.
 Starting small like this allows one to easily work one’s way up to more ambitious challenges.

-We’re constantly updating and expanding the LunaLua documentation and a series of tutorials that cover the basics of Lua and the LunaLua API are in the works.
-Also, in addition to being the main hub of SMBX 2’s development, the codehaus discord server is a great place to learn about LunaLua by asking questions and getting feedback on your work.
+We’re constantly updating and expanding the LunaLua documentation and you can find a series of tutorials that cover different aspects of Lua and the LunaLua framework here.
+Also, in addition to being the main hub of SMBX2’s development, the codehaus discord server is a great place to learn about LunaLua by asking questions and getting feedback on your work.

 TECHNICAL: